bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

 This is the global project persistent data and configuration cache directory.

-For every project opened with the plugin using this installation, there is an entry named after the project and the first 8 characters of a random UUID.
+For every project opened using this IDE installation, there is an entry named after the project and the first 8 characters of a random UUID.
 The UUID is used to uniquely identify the project location.

 ```
     └── springboot-94bce85a